Moorooka

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Moorooka has 79 active public transport stops offering a mix of train and bus services.
-These stops are served by 30 different routes that together facilitate 3,934 weekly passenger trips.
-Transport accessibility is considered excellent, with residents typically residing within 150 meters of the nearest stop.
+These stops are served by 30 individual routes, collectively facilitating 3,934 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 150 meters from the nearest stop.
+As a primarily residential area, most commuters travel outward daily.
+Car remains the dominant mode of transport at 77%, followed by bus at 9% and train at 7%.
+Vehicle ownership averages 1.1 per dwelling, below the regional average.

 Frequently Asked Questions - Transport